 HP have always produced fantastic laptops in every category, especially when it comes to 2 in 1 devices.
 This is no different and is our 4th best rated $400 2 in 1 on this list.

 The x360 uses an Intel Core M-5Y10 Processor with a clock speed of 1.1 GHz, this is a low- mid-range processor that is perfectly capable of handling daily tasks.
 However, it will not have an incredibly fast performance.

 Once again this is matched with integrated graphics, much like the CPU, the GPU is not the most powerful on the market.
-However, for non-demanding use, the laptop will run smoothly and you won’t see many noticeable differences between this and more expensive laptops.
+However, for non-demanding use, the laptop will run smoothly and you won’t see any noticeable differences between this and more expensive 2 in 1 laptops.

 Once again this laptop has 4GB of RAM.
 This will be plenty of RAM to cover all of your general uses.
 However, there will be an issue when it comes to using some more RAM demanding software.

-One element that is slightly hit and miss about this laptop is the design.
+One element that is slightly hit and miss about this $400 2 in 1 laptop is the design.
 On one hand, you have this exceptionally modern aluminum casing matched with a sleek internal layout.
 In its laptop form, it looks fantastic.

 Issues start to arise when you flip it into a tablet.
 Though the device is quite light, weighing under 3lbs, it is oddly thick.
 This makes it uncomfortable to use while in tablet form as it is harder to hold.